Nvidia briefly hits $2 trillion valuation as AI frenzy grips Wall Street | Technology

 Despite the share surge, Nvidia's valuation has fallen due to rapid increases in analysts' estimates.
 It has a 12-month forward price-to-earnings ratio of about 31, down from 49 times a year ago, according to LSEG data.
 "Leading cloud computing companies plan to boost their capital expenditure to satisfy demand for AI training and inference, and it appears that virtually all this spending will fall into Nvidia's pockets," said Brian Colello, a strategist at Morningstar.

 "We anticipate revenue will rise by a couple of billion each quarter throughout fiscal 2025 for Nvidia as more chip supply comes online."
-(Reporting By Aditya Soni, Amruta Khandekar, Patturaja Murugaboopathy and Gaurav Dogra in Bengaluru and Alun John in London; Editing by Barbara Lewis and Arun Koyyur)
+(Reporting By Aditya Soni, Amruta Khandekar, Patturaja Murugaboopathy and Gaurav Dogra in Bengaluru and Alun John in London; Additional reporting by Bhanvi Satija Editing by Barbara Lewis and Arun Koyyur)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)